code-openness/data-mapping/README.md

 ./import.sh
 ```

-The script will automaticlly download the SPARQL ready data from `https://github.com/code-openness/Data.git` and import it.
+The script will automatically download the SPARQL ready data from `https://github.com/code-openness/Data.git` and import it.

+NOTE: this script assumes all the data is new and does not exist in the database.